-I, Jim Sutton, am a blessed man, even as we spin through these apocalyptic times.
-I am lucky to have my faculties, along with an assortment of friends, family, and like-minded others.
-If this is some big fight to the end, or just my end, it will not be bitter or losing.
+My life is rich, and I have good work laid out before me.
+I am thankful to have my faculties, along with an assortment of friends, family, and like-minded others.
+If today’s America is some big fight to the end, or just my end, it will not be bitter or losing.
+I, Jim Sutton, am a blessed man, even as we spin through these tumultuous times.

 I am an aspiring saint, even if I am no way saint-like.
-My writings are offered as a ministry.
+My writings are something of a ministry.
 I read the news closely and follow strong Christian teachers.
 The things I interpret and write are to raise awareness and prepare for (or promote) informed action.

-My interests generally fall into the categories to the right.
-So, I might write about anything.
-However, today demands a return to authentic faith and vibrant democracy.
+I might write about anything.
+However, today demands more authentic faith and vibrant democracy.
 There is a âcircling of the wagonsâ as the church equivocates, the environment collapses, and fascism digs in with advanced technology.
 No AI here.

 For that more perfect union

 Americans are not going to be forced back fifty or a hundred years, at least not willing.
-Count me among those who want the country to come back as a stronger-than-ever democracy.
+Count me among those who view these times as an opportunity for the country to come back as a stronger-than-ever democracy.
 The lines are clearly drawn, and people are being shocked into awareness.
 Dark forces have made some form of fight inevitable.
-People who have been pushed to the point of having to fight know this: advantage often comes by just getting it on.
+When you know you have to fight, advantage often comes by just getting it on.
 Time – the waiting – has been working against the people.
 Now it is a matter of fighting to win.
 The proper good fight.
 Let it be peaceful.

 Working and communicating through Cyber Psalm